Ras Al Khaimah Investment Authority – International Business Company

 In 2006, Ras Al Khaimah Investment Authority launched an offshore facility, by passing of Ras Al Khaimah Investment Authority’s International Business Companies

-Regulations 2006 – also called RAK Offshore. and LSM is a authorized registered agent for RAK Offshore.
+Regulations 2006 – also called RAK Offshore. and TZK is a authorized registered agent for RAK Offshore.

 Characteristics of an offshore company registered in the RAKIA are as follows: